JiaLe0709/library-management/README.md

 # Library Management

-This is a simple library management system implemented in Python Flask and Bootstrap CSS.
+This is a simple library management system implemented in Python Flask, Bootstrap CSS and Colorlib admin dashboard template.
 The application allows users to borrow and return books, keeps track of borrowed books and more.

 ## Setup